View Ethel Joseph's Obituary on HoumaToday.com and share memories

 Ethel Joseph, 90, a native of Schriever and a resident of Reserve, peacefully departed this life on Sunday, July 7, 2019, at her residence.

-Visiting will be held from 10 a.m. until the hour of service at 11 a.m. on Saturday, July 13, at Magnolia United Methodist Church, 104 Johnson Ridge Lane in Thibodaux.
-Burial in Blue Lilly Cemetery.
+Visiting will be held from 10 a.m. until the hour of service at 11 a.m. on Saturday, July 13 at Magnolia United Methodist Church, 104 Johnson Ridge Lane in Thibodaux.
+Burial to follow in Blue Lilly Cemetery.

-She leaves to cherish her memories, Margie Jackson (Rody), Jane Harold and Deloris Franklin; sister, Amelia Sims; sisters-in law, Rebecca and Brenda Joseph; eight grandchildren; 20 great-grandchildren; 11 great-great-grandchildren; and a host of other relatives and friends.
+Ethel leaves to cherish her memories Margie Jackson (Rody), Jane Harold and Deloris Franklin; sister, Amelia Sims; sisters-in-law, Rebecca and Brenda Joseph; eight grandchildren; 20 great-grandchildren; 11 great-great-grandchildren; and numerous other relatives and friends.

-Preceded in death by Ethel and Henry Joseph; son, David Harold; grandson, Demetrious Franklin; great-grandson, Brandon Harold; brothers, Herman, Alton, Harry, Joseph, Sidney, Edward, and Cleveland Joseph; and sisters, Margaret Harris, Dorothy Washington, Anna and Rebecca Joseph.
+She was preceded in death by Ethel and Henry Joseph; son, David Harold; grandson, Demetrious Franklin; great-grandson, Brandon Harold; brothers, Herman, Alton, Harry, Joseph, Sidney, Edward and Cleveland Joseph; and sisters, Margaret Harris, Dorothy Washington, Anna and Rebecca Joseph.